 The first thing you should do is read the getting started page which runs through the installation of Gorilla and its basic operation.
-After you've made your first Gorilla worksheet you can easily share it with the world, for free, using the online viewer.
+After you’ve made your first Gorilla worksheet you can easily share it with the world, for free, using the online viewer.
 One of the most useful features of Gorilla is its plotting library.
 There is some documentation for it on the plotting page.
 Beyond the built-in plots, Gorilla has a very flexible renderer, and if you start using Gorilla frequently you will probably want to learn how it works.
 You can find all the information you need on the renderer page.
 If you want to integrate Gorilla into your workflow, then there is some information on how to use Gorilla alongside other editors/IDEs.
-There’s a page with some boring but useful information about Gorilla's configuration options.
-If you have time on your hands, there are a few videos which discuss various aspect of Gorilla in depth, you can find them on the videos page.
-If you really get into Gorilla, and want to contribute some code then you'll find some useful notes on the developers page.
+There’s a page with some boring but useful information about Gorilla’s configuration options.
+If you have time on your hands, there are a few videos which discuss various aspect of Gorilla in depth, and you can find them on the videos page.
+If you really get into Gorilla, and want to contribute some code then you’ll find some useful notes on the developers page.

 At the moment your best bet is to ping me on email.
 If there’s demand then I’ll get a discussion list set up.
 You may need to use your initiative to figure out my contact details!

 Contributions, in the form of comments, criticism, bug reports, or code are all very welcome :-) If you’ve got an idea for a big change drop me an email so we can coordinate work.

 In order of first commit, code contributors to date are: